daviddavo/daos-verano/votes/README.md

 Using the JS SDK, downloaded on July 12 2023.

 We include [relinquished votes](https://github.com/solana-labs/solana-program-library/blob/master/governance/README.md)
+TODO: remove relinquished votes from the proposals table.

+We use voterWeight for the weights.

 `choice` is not present for all vals.